jakemcc/jakemccrary.com/source/blog/2025-08-17-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 ## 🙂 Asks ➡ 🤖 Proposes ➡ 🙂 Decides

 We used to have to specify specific instructions to a computer through programming.
-Now we can specify desires/outcomes with natural language and often the computer will do a decent job of achieving our goal or at least get you to a reasonable starting point for you to take over.
+Now we can specify desires/outcomes with natural language and often the computer will do a decent job of achieving our goal or at least getting us to a reasonable starting point to take over.

 The computer takes our ambiguous input, proposes a solution, and then we're able to step in and accept, change, and modify the results.
 This is an exciting change and thankfully we're able to achieve it without turning other humans into infected appliances.